Lead and Copper Rule Compliance

 Need to conduct a corrosion control study?

-Carollo can help you identify the optimal testing approach, conducting either a desktop comparison of an analogous system, coupons tests, recirculating pipe loops, or a flow through pipe rig.
+Carollo can help you identify the optimal testing approach by conducting a desktop comparison of an analogous system, coupons tests, recirculating pipe loops, or flow through pipe rigs.